-Grab your party planning sheet by filling out the subscription box below.
-Then, follow these 10 simple steps to plan a birthday party without losing your mind, and host the best party your kids ever had!
+Grab your party planning sheet by filling out the subscription box above, or click here to learn more about my free party printables.
+Then, follow these 10 steps to plan a birthday party without being overwhelmed.
+You just might host the best party your kids ever had!

 What is your party planning style?

 Do you have any extra tips to help plan a birthday party?